Why is my water heater making loud noise

 HVAC

-Some other common causes of noisy water heaters include a faulty dip tube, a problem with the heating element, or issues with the pressure relief valve.
-If the noise is accompanied by leaks or other problems, it's best to have a professional HVAC technician inspect the water heater to diagnose and resolve the issue.
+Other potential causes include a malfunctioning thermostat, a problem with the heating element, or high water pressure.
+If the noise is accompanied by leaks or other issues, it's best to call a professional HVAC technician to inspect and repair the water heater.

 Step-by-Step Guide